 Representatives from the Lakota, Cheyenne, Arapaho, Crow Tribe, Shoshone, Assiniboine, Mandan, Hidatsa, and Arikara nations convened in September of 1851 at Fort Laramie in present-day Wyoming.

-The resulting document delineated specific geographic territories for each tribe, aiming to halt intertribal warfare and ensure a degree of security for the burgeoning flow of settlers heading to the West, particularly for those seeking riches during the California Gold Rush.
+The resulting document delineated specific geographic territories for each tribe.
+The goal was to halt intertribal warfare and ensure security for the burgeoning flow of settlers heading West, particularly those seeking riches during the California Gold Rush.

 Moreover, the treaty recognized the rights of the Native American nations to their hunting grounds and established that the U.S. Government would make annual goods and services payments to the tribes in return for safe passage across their lands.

-However, encroaching miners and settlers violated the Treaty, setting the stage for further conflicts, such as the Dakota War of 1862, and the contentious renegotiations that would follow in later years.
+However, encroaching miners and settlers violated the Treaty, setting the stage for further conflicts, such as the Dakota War of 1862, and the contentious renegotiations that followed.

 Chapter 6: Dakota War of 1862

-For roughly five weeks, the fighting between Dakota warriors and settler militias, along with U.S. troops, raged across southwestern Minnesota, leading to a significant loss of life on both sides.
+For roughly five weeks, the fighting between Dakota warriors and settler militias with U.S. troops raged across southwestern Minnesota, leading to significant losses on both sides.

 Key battles during the Dakota War included the following: